thomasmarsh/python-turtle/turtle.md

 #### <a name="trajectory"></a>5.2.1&nbsp;&nbsp;&nbsp;Calculating a Trajectory

 Moving the turtle forward requires a trigonometric review.
-Given an angle, we want to know how to move the turtle one unit in that direction from it's current point.
+Given an angle, we want to know how to move the turtle one unit in that direction from its current point.
 Consider the [unit circle](https://en.wikipedia.org/wiki/Unit_circle), which is just a circle with radius 1 centered at (0,0).
-If (x,y) is a coordinate on the circle's perimeter, and θ (theta) is an angle, then cos(θ) = x and sin(θ) = y.
+If (x,y) is a coordinate on the circle's perimeter, and θ (theta, not zero) is an angle, then cos(θ) = x and sin(θ) = y.

 In our world, the unit of measures is pixels, so moving in one unit means moving one pixel.
 Let's try some interactive math in Python to validate our understanding with a θ value of 0π (0˚, or "right").